 Intriguing Architecture

-The mosque’s architecture is a masterwork that is both modern and classic, combining elements of Ottoman, Mamluk, and Fatimid Islamic architectural traditions.
-There are eighty-two domes in the mosque, the biggest of which is above the main prayer hall.
-The best artisanship is on display in the well created mosaic artwork, exquisite sculptures, and marble cladding.
+The mosque’s architecture is a masterwork, blending modern and classic, drawing from the Ottoman, Mamluk and Fatimid Islamic architectural traditions.
+The mosque has eighty-two domes, the largest of which rises above the main prayer hall.
+The well made mosaic designs, fine sculptures, and marble cladding showcase the finest craftsmanship.

 Spiritual and Cultural Importance

-With its landmark opening in 2017, the Louvre Abu Dhabi represents the UAE’s dedication to promoting international conversation via art and culture.
-The museum, which is situated on Saadiyat Island, is the outcome of cooperation between the UAE and French governments.
-This museum is the first of its kind in the Arab world, with a collection spanning millennia and civilizations.
+The Louvre Abu Dhabi opened in 2017 as a landmark project born of the UAE’s desire to elevate global conversation through art and culture.
+The museum, which sits on Saadiyat Island, is the fruit of government cooperation between the UAE and France.
+This museum is the first in the Arab world to display a trove that covers thousands of years and civilizations.

 In Image: Abu Dhabi’s Louvre